• Skip to primary navigation

 • To your egg mixture, add half of the dry ingredients.
 Stir until just incorporated.
 Add half of your buttermilk mixture and stir until just incorporated.
 Repeat once more to add your remaining dry and wet ingredients.
 Do not overmix.

 • Portion 1 tablespoon of batter into each mini cupcake liner, filling about halfway full.
-Bake for about 10-12 minutes, or until a toothpick inserted into the center comes out with crumbs, not batter.
-Allow to rest in tray for 5 minutes before transferring cupcakes to a cooling rack to finish cooling.
+Bake for about 10-12 minutes, or until the center pops back when gently pressed.
+Allow to cool for 5 minutes in the pan before transferring to a cooling rack.

 • In a saucepan over medium heat, add sugar, flour, and salt.
 Whisk in milk and continue whisking until smooth.